DavidVargasxyz/davidvargasxyz.github.io/content/booknotes/Anything You Want.md

 Never forget that absolutely everything you do is for your customers.

 Make every decision — even decisions about whether to expand the business, raise money, or promote someone — according to what’s best for your customers.

 The way to grow your business is to **focus entirely on your existing customers**.
 Just thrill them, and they’ll tell everyone.

 You need to confidently exclude people, and proudly say what you’re not.
 By doing so, you will win the hearts of the people you want.

 You can’t pretend there’s only one way to do it.
-Your first idea is bjust one of many options. **No business goes as planned**, so make ten radically different plans.
+Your first idea is just one of many options.

+**No business goes as planned**, so make ten radically different plans.
 Realizing the initial choice you made was just one of many.

 You don’t need a plan or a vision.